chris3kuete/Area-and-Perimeter-of-Rectangle-OOP-/README.md

-# Area and Perimeter of Rectangle
+# Program that calculates the Area and Perimeter of a Rectangle using Object-Oriented Programming